 If your child needs a colostomy, you will get step-by-step details about how to care for the stoma, change the pouch and clean the intestines.

 Your child may need follow-up care at the surgery clinic for many years.
 Your child will also need care at home to help the new anus develop properly.
+Our Reconstructive Pelvic Medicine Clinic brings together many healthcare providers who work as a team to provide long-term management.

 As your child gets older, you may need to train them in bowel control.
 Your child may also need a bowel management plan.
 This means they may need to use enemas or stool softeners, eat high-fiber foods or take other steps to keep their bowels working well and to prevent “accidents” (incontinence).
 Some children will need further corrective surgery.